mnahkies/ng-qrcode/README.md

 **Default:** 60

+#### margin: number (optional)
+An optional amount of margin to be rendered within the canvas element.
+Defaults to 4, where the unit is the size of one "dot" in the QR code.

 ### Directive
 If the provided component is not flexible enough for you, there is also a [directive](projects/ng-qrcode/src/lib/qr-code.directive.ts) provided that is used by the [component](projects/ng-qrcode/src/lib/qr-code.component.ts) under the hood, which provides finer